-Except for a sliver in the north, Namibia is a desert country, containing the world’s driest desert, the Namib, with the world’s tallest sand dunes.
-The one known as Big Daddy, in Sossusvlei, is just over 1,000 feet tall (325 meters).
+The dune known as Big Daddy, in Sossusvlei, is just over 1,000 feet tall (325 meters).
 The one I climbed, above, is known as Dune 45, also for its height, in meters.

 Water is precious in Namibia, and it is not wasted.

 The guesthouse collects the buckets to use for the landscaping.
 It’s less formal than sustainability programs by hotels around the world, including in Namibia, including recycling such so-called “grey water” for the gardens.

 I’m more aware than ever of how precious water is and how easy it is to stop wasting it.

 - I turn on the tap with less force than before, because nobody needs full force to wash hands or the dishes.
 Half-force is more than enough.